Embracing Integrated Subject Learning

 The curriculum will combine the traditional classroom, where teachers are the subject experts, with the Integrated Programme where the students approach the topics with a skills-based emphasis, as they gain expertise.
 We will be able to use our new learning area in many different ways and our students will benefit from the flexibility of their new learning space.
 The current high standards of YCIS will be maintained as students gain the skills necessary to communicate with others and the knowledge for personal development.

 Collaborative Learning Spaces under Renovations

 YCIS Secondary campus renovations are underway and the Year 7 floor has been transformed for flexible and collaborative learning communities.
-YCIS will be the first school to bring the learning community’s design concept of the US-based company, Fielding Nair International (FNI), to Hong Kong.
+YCIS will be the first school to bring the learning communities’s design concept of the US-based company, Fielding Nair International (FNI), to Hong Kong.
 For the Year 7 students and teaching staff they are already making the transition towards deepening integrated subject learning, as they are enjoying the new space.